zobo/dbgpPlugin/README.txt

 Evaling
 When in a break state you can eval things.
 Ctrl+F7 will bring up the eval window.
 You can type in something like  $paramter1  or  mysql_error() .
 Just give it a spin.
-As of 0.2 the currently selected text or the word onder the cursor will be in the eval window.
+As of 0.2 the currently selected text or the word under the cursor will be in the eval window.

 Context windows
-Currently contexts are refreshed on demand.
+Contexts can be refreshed on demand and as of 0.2 a configuration option is available so that they can be refreshed on every step.
 Right click to get a popup menu and select refresh.
-Note: There is a small bug in XDebug so when refreshing global context you will get the response into the Local context window.
+Note: There is a small bug in pre 2 XDebug so when refreshing global context you will get the response into the Local context window.
 The bug has been fixed in XDebug 2 release.